Home

 • "For I could wish that myself were accursed from Christ for my brethren, my kinsmen according to the flesh:

-The Covenant pertained to them.
-This is another example of the corporate Covenant relationship of the children Israel.
-The Jews were the Covenant people of God, and yet God judged them (in part), so that many died in unbelief because they were not truly children, or the blessed seed, through Christ.
-In other words, it is only through Christ that anyone is the true Israel of God.
+The Covenant pertained to them as another example of the corporate relationship to God of the children of Israel.
+The Jewish people were the Covenanted people of God, and yet God judged them (in part) that many died in unbelief.

-One might argue or protest, "but how can one be in the Book of Life and not be saved?"
-I would reply, the very same way that the word of God says one can be part of the Covenant, be Israel, be the children of God, be the sons of God, etc., and yet never be saved at all.
-Because they were only sons or children of Israel corporately, but were not the family through Christ.
-They represented Christ, the true Israel of God, but they were no more true children than their animal sacrifices were true atonements.
+One might argue or protest, "but how can one be in the book signifying life and not be saved?"
+I would reply that it is in the very same way that the Word of God says one can be part of the Covenant, be Israel, be the Children of God, be the sons of God, etc., and yet never be saved at all.
+They were only sons or children of Israel corporately, but were not the family through a Christ relationship.
+They represented Christ, who is the true Israel of God, but they were no more true children than their animal sacrifices were true atonements.
 It was merely a outward representation of the true.

 Exodus 32:32-33